January 26 – 1027 YD

 __Mitchas sobbed at her voice, pressing his palms to his eyes.

 __Yet surely their lives had been cast adrift, for Kengar had brought the devastating news of Brennan’s murder from the capital.
-Daldria remained lost on her now futile mission; Kengar had fled in search of her only moments ago.
+Daldria remained lost on her now futile mission; Kengar had presently fled in search of her, at Mitchas’ bidding—’Find her, but express only danger, for she will fight any messenger but myself for Brennan’s fate—!’

 The days rose and fell.